William Regal: World Television Champion (1993–1994)

-Regal won the World Television Championship by defeating Ricky Steamboat at the inaugural Fall Brawl pay-per-view on 18 September with the help of Sir William.
+Regal won the World Television Championship by defeating Ricky Steamboat at the Fall Brawl '93: War Games pay-per-view on 18 September with the help of Sir William.
 Regal unknowingly broke his neck during this match.
 Regal enjoyed a lengthy title reign as he retained the title against a flurry of challengers, beginning with his first televised title defence against Arn Anderson on the 9 October episode of Saturday Night which ended in a fifteen-minute time limit draw.
-He then defended the title against fellow Brit Davey Boy Smith, whom he faced to a fifteen-minute time limit draw at Halloween Havoc.
-Regal then successfully retained the title against Johnny B. Badd on 10 November Clash of the Champions XXV and retained the title against Steamboat at Starrcade and Dustin Rhodes on 27 January 1994 Clash of the Champions XXVI, with both matches ending in time limit draws.
+He then defended the title against fellow Briton Davey Boy Smith, whom he faced to a fifteen-minute time limit draw at Halloween Havoc.
+Regal then successfully retained the title against Johnny B. Badd on 10 November Clash of the Champions XXV and retained the title against Steamboat at Starrcade '93: 10th Anniversary and Dustin Rhodes on 27 January 1994 Clash of the Champions XXVI, with both matches ending in time limit draws.
 Regal continued his successful title defences in 1994 by beating Arn Anderson at SuperBrawl IV and fighting a time limit draw against Brian Pillman at Spring Stampede.
-In the spring of 1994 on WorldWide, Regal challenged Ric Flair to a best-of-five series under Marquess of Queensberry Rules in which Regal lost to Flair with 1 win, 2 losses and 2 draws.
+In the spring of 1994 on WCW WorldWide, Regal challenged Ric Flair to a best-of-five series under Marquess of Queensberry Rules in which Regal lost to Flair with 1 win, 2 losses and 2 draws.

-The following month, Regal lost a non-title match to Larry Zbyszko at Slamboree, leading to a title match on the 28 May episode of Saturday Night, in which he dropped the title to Zbyszko.
+The following month, Regal lost a non-title match to Larry Zbyszko at Slamboree '94: A Legends' Reunion, leading to a title match on the 28 May episode of Saturday Night, in which he dropped the title to Zbyszko.
 Regal regained the title from Zbyszko on 23 June Clash of the Champions XXVII.
 Regal began a feud with Sting and was booked to defend the title against Sting at Bash at the Beach.
 However, Sting was injured prior to the event and was replaced by Johnny B. Badd, whom Regal defeated to retain the title at Bash at the Beach.
 Regal lost to the wrestling legend Antonio Inoki on 28 August Clash of the Champions XXVIII.
-In September, Regal lost the title to Badd at Fall Brawl.
+In September, Regal lost the title to Badd at Fall Brawl '94: War Games.